Montel Gibson: Stourbridge

 Gibson continued with Stourbridge and on his first game following his release he scored both goals in a 2–1 win away at Carlton Town in the FA Trophy.

 On 17 January 2022, Gibson announced via his Twitter account that he had left Stourbridge and was now a free agent.

 On 18 January 2022, Stourbridge announced they had terminated the contracts of Gibson and teammate Jak Hickman due to their refusal to play in the FA Trophy fourth round tie with Guiseley.
 Gibson reacted to the club's announcement, stating the club had refused his and Hickman's request to attend trials at professional clubs, but stated despite this that he had never refused to play in the Guiseley game.

 Return to Ilkeston Town

 On 25 January 2022, Gibson rejoined Northern Premier League Division One Midlands side Ilkeston Town on an 18-month contract.

-AFC Telford United (loan)

 On 27 September 2022, Gibson signed for National League North club AFC Telford United on loan until the end of the 2022–23 season.
+Gibson's loan was cancelled in October 2022 due to work commitments and travel issues, however he returned to the club in November 2022 on a further loan until the end of the season.

+AFC Telford United

+Ahead of the 2023–24 season, Gibson signed a one-year contract with AFC Telford United.

+Hereford

+On 18 June 2024, Gibson stepped up a level to join National League North club Hereford.

+Matlock Town

+On 9 September 2024, it was announced that Gibson had signed for Northern Premier League club Matlock Town for an undisclosed fee, with work commitments cited as the reason for his sudden departure from Hereford.
+He had his contract terminated by mutual consent on 26 April following relegation.
+The following week however, he returned to the club following conversations with the manager.
+On 1 September 2025, Gibson returned to Hereford on loan until the end of the season.
+His loan spell at Hereford ended when his contract with Matlock was terminated on 2 October 2025.

+Hednesford Town

+On 10 October 2025, Gibson signed for Northern Premier League Premier Division club Hednesford Town, returning to the club he joined on loan in 2016.